instructlab/instructlab/docs/containerization.md

-# Putting InstructLab in a Container AND making it go fast on
+# Putting InstructLab in a Container AND making it go fast

 Containerization of `ilab` allows for portability and ease of setup.
 With this, users can now run lab on OpenShift to test the speed of `ilab train` and `generate`